We are searching for

 Please wait.
 This should take only a few seconds.

 Your car's title is essential to proving legitimate ownership, and losing one can come with significant legal consequences.
-Luckily, replacing a car's title is easy at the Department of Motor Vehicles.
+Luckily, a car title replacement is easy at the Department of Motor Vehicles.

 • First, gather documents to provide proof of ownership.
 Requirements vary from state-to-state, but you'll likely need your driver's license, social security number, VIN, email address, and any vehicle loan paperwork.
-Once you have the documents, visit your local Department of Motor Vehicles (DMV) website to find a form known as an "Affidavit of Loss or Release".
+Once you have the documents, visit your local Department of Motor Vehicles (DMV) website to find the appropriate form.
+In Washington state this from is known as the "Affidavit of Loss or Release".
+For other states, different forms and procedures may apply.

 • Fill the affidavit out completely and accurately.
 Then, have the registered owner (in all likelihood, you) sign the form at the bottom.
 Depending on your state's requirements, you may need to get the affidavit notarized.